-- Click the New button at the top of the Service Desk > Desk Definition page.
+- 1. Click the New button at the top of the Service Desk > Desk Definition page.
 The Add Service Desk Definition dialog displays. - 2.
-Select one of two options: - Use selected template Displays the Definition Template drop-down list so that a template can be selected to create a desk definition. - Import template from file Displays the Upload an XML file for Import field so that a new desk definition template can be imported.
+Select one of two desk template options: - Use selected template Displays the Definition Template drop-down list so that a template can be selected to create a desk definition. - Import template from file Displays the Upload an XML file for Import field so that a new desk definition template can be imported.
 After the import, the template displays with the other templates and can be used to create a new desk definition. - 3.
 Definition Template Select a desk definition template. - 4.
 Enter a Name and Description for your new desk definition. - 5.
-Enter a Prefix to assign to tickets IDs based on your new desk definition. - 6.
-Select an Editing Template (page 119).
+Enter a Prefix to assign to tickets IDs based on your new desk definition.
+You can include hyphen (-) and underscore () characters. - 6.
+Select an Editing Template (page 125).
 An editing template sets the default field permissions for editing a ticket or KB article. - 7.
 Select the Desk Administrator who should be notified if there is a problem with the desk definition.
-For reference purposes only.

-- 8. Optionally select a default Policy (page 7). - 9.
-Optionally select an email reader (page 62) to associate with the desk definition in the Email field.
+For reference purposes only. - 8.
+Optionally select a default Policy (page 4). - 9.
+Optionally select an email reader (page 58) to associate with the desk definition in the Email field.
 Emails received by this reader are converted into tickets based on this service desk by default.
 You can override this default association using a Ticket Request Mapping procedure. - 10.Click the Save button.